-Authorised Officers assess the quality and compliance of an ECEC service against the National Quality Standard (NQS) and National Regulations.
+Authorised officers assess the quality and compliance of an ECEC service against the National Quality Standard (NQS) and National Regulations.

 Assessment and rating of ECEC services forms a critical and unique part of the regulatory framework.
-All ECEC services in Victoria approved under the NQF are assessed and rated by the Regulatory Authority.12 against seven quality areas of the NQS and are given a rating based on these results.
-There are five possible ratings that an education and care service can achieve:
+All ECEC services in Victoria approved under the NQF are assessed and rated by the Regulatory Authority.13 against seven quality areas of the NQS and are given a rating based on these results.
+There are five possible ratings that an ECEC service can achieve: